-Information for carers and friends
+Information for friends and relatives

 You may have concerns about your friend or relative when they are in prison.
 Especially if they had problems with self-harm before going inside and you think prison will make it worse.

-If you’re worried that your friend or relative is self-harming in prison then you can:
+If you’re worried that your friend or relative is self-harming in prison, then you can:

-- tell a member of prison staff when you visit
+- tell a member of prison staff when you visit,

-- contact the prison’s ‘Safer Custody Team’
+- contact the prison’s ‘Safer Custody Team’, or

-- or contact the Duty Governor
+- the Duty Governor.

-Some prisons run confidential Safer Custody hotlines where you can leave a message explaining your concerns
+Some prisons run confidential Safer Custody hotlines where you can leave a message explaining your concerns.

 There are different ways for prisoners to contact Samaritans.
 All prisons should have direct lines to either the local branch or the national number.